renpy/renpy/sphinx/source/screen_actions.rst

 .. include:: inc/generated_data_action

-These other data actions do not follow the pattern above.
-Some of them are related to the ``set`` type, not to be confused with the Set- actions above.
+The following data actions do not follow the pattern above.
+Some of them are related to Python's ``set`` type, not to be confused with the Set- actions above.

 .. include:: inc/data_action